garyg1/cis4914-sp20/README.md

 ## Code for Orphaned Triples in UF VIVO Project

 ## Introduction
 This project involved locating orphaned (and other constraint-violating) triples in an RDF database.
-This is the code used for the analysis as described in the report (available in `report/report.pdf`).
-(The code that was unsuccessful in achieving that goal was removed from the repository.)
+A detailed summary of the project is available in the report (https://github.com/garyg1/cis4914-sp20/blob/master/report/report.pdf).

 ## Running
 #### Dependencies